allenai/natural-instructions/tasks/README.md

 `task218_rocstories_swap_order_answer_generation.json` | Given a five sentence story and the title, determine which two sentences must be swapped so that the story makes complete sense | Answer Generation
 `task219_rocstories_title_answer_generation.json` | Given a five sentence story, generate an appropriate title for the story | Answer Generation
 `task220_rocstories_title_classification.json` | Given a five sentence story, choose an appropriate title for the story from the options given | Classification
+`task221_rocstories_two_choice_classification.json` | Given three sentences and title of a five sentence story, choose which two sentences from the options given will complete the story | Classification
+`task222_rocstories_two_chioce_slotting_classification.json` | Given three sentences and title of a five sentence story, choose which two sentences from the options given will complete the story, along with the position at which they will be slotted in the story | Classification